typesalot/advent.of.code/2024/README.md

 ### Day 21: Keypad Conundrum

 Generating the permutations efficiently was the challenge to making Part1 efficient.
 Although I will have to rethink my approach since it doesn't scale with 25 robots.

+### Day 22: Monkey Market

+Part1 is trivial setup for Part2.